wtfzambo/glue-devcontainer-template/README.md

 Glue libraries are not included in the virtualenv because they're made available globally by adding them to `PATH`.

-You can import them as you would import any mother package and they will work as expected.
+You can import them as you would import any other package and they will work as expected.

 ## Prerequisites